 Technical Assoc II (S)

-Performs RNA isolation of human and mouse samples, cDNA synthesis and qPCR to assess sorted cell populations.
-Anayzes and evaluates experimental data and interprets results, assesses the importance of findings, prepares written reports on the research.
+Analyzes and evaluates experimental data and interprets results within the scope of study; assesses the importance of findings in relation to the general research program.
+Prepares written reports on assigned area of research.
 May assist in writing of the principal project report and in the writing of articles for publication.

 How To Apply